-- Q. 6 "Small Scale Industries contribute to the economic development of the country by producing 40% of the gross industrial value added, yet they face financial crises all the time."
-Why do small industries face financial problems all the time? - Q.7 One day Ravi Dubey noticed his wife cleaning the refrigerator with vinegar and water.
+- Q. 6 One day Ravi Dubey noticed his wife cleaning the refrigerator with vinegar and water.
 She was struggling to remove a stain.
 He got an idea of making wet tissue papers with good grade concentrates to solve the problem.
 Do you think startup India Scheme initiated by government will help him?
 How?
-(5 marks) [Hint: Yes; startup India's action points] - Q.8 Sukhvinder Singh designed an software application to monitor pulse rate, blood pressure, BMI, etc. of a user.
+(5 marks) [Hint: Yes; startup India's action points] - Q.7 Sukhvinder Singh designed an software application to monitor pulse rate, blood pressure, BMI, etc. of a user.
 Since this idea was new, his friend, Rajesh asks him to get an IPR for it.
-What use do you think will it have for Sukhvinder? - [Hint: Importance of IPR for Entrepreneurs] - Q.9 After completing MBA from FMS, Delhi, Raveena decided to enter into a startup business.
+What use do you think will it have for Sukhvinder? - [Hint: Importance of IPR for Entrepreneurs] - Q.8 After completing MBA from FMS, Delhi, Raveena decided to enter into a startup business.
 She wants to explore the diary product business after hearing news of adulteration being found in the milk all over Delhi.
 She does feasibility studies and finds there is a demand for healthy and quality products in the market.
 She is confused about the options available to her for her startup.
 Suggest any 6 ways through which she can finance it.
 (6 marks)